Partitioning

 Syntax

 You can create a partitioned table using the CREATE TABLE command with the PARTITION BY (and optionally the SUBPARTITION BY) clause.
-The command syntax depends on the partitioning type: range, list, or combination of both types (multi-level partitioning):
+The command syntax depends on the partitioning type: range, list, or combination of types (multi-level partitioning):

 • Range partitioning.
 Range partitioning performs data division based on a numerical or date/timestamp range.
 You should use the PARTITION BY RANGE clause, then define the column to be used as a partition key, and then describe the intervals for partitions via the START and the END keywords.
 The INCLUSIVE and EXCLUSIVE keywords are used in conjunction with START and END to determine whether boundary values should be included in the range.
 By default, START values are inclusive and END values are exclusive.
+There are two ways to define range partitions — automatically and manually:

 • Generate partitions automatically.
 To generate partitions automatically, use the START and the END clauses to specify the boundaries of the entire range.
 Then write the EVERY clause to define the partition increment value.
 For date ranges, this clause requires the interval unit: day, month, or year (e.g. EVERY(INTERVAL '1 month')).
 For numeric ranges, enter the number only (e.g. EVERY(1)).
 The DBMS automatically creates the required number of partitions, splitting the entire range of values of the specified column with a given step.